Ubaydullah-A/Charting-Mastodon-Activity/README.md

 ## Installing the required software
 - Download the files from the repository.
 - Ensure Python is installed.
-Python 3.12.7 was used to create the programs.
 - Install the required Python packages:
     - Using PIP:
         - Install PIP by following these instructions: https://packaging.python.org/en/latest/guides/installing-using-linux-tools/